schmoelder/diss/doc/05_characterization/01_materials_and_methods.md

 P&ID of Knauer system.
 ```

-Acetone and Blue Dextran $2000~\text{kDa}$ were used as tracers in this thesis, along with lysozyme from chicken egg white with a molar weight of $14.3~\text{kDa}$.
+Acetone and Blue Dextran $2000~\text{kDa}$ were used as tracers in this work, along with lysozyme from chicken egg white with a molar weight of $14.3~\text{kDa}$.
 Buffer $A$ was a low salt buffer consisting of $20~\text{mM}$ sodium acetate ($\ce{C_2H_3NaO_2}$), whereas buffer $B$ consisted of $20~\text{mM}$ sodium acetate and $1~\text{M}$ sodium chloride ($\ce{NaCl}$).
 Both buffers were adjusted with hydrochloric acid ($\ce{HCl}$) of $4~\text{M}$ and sodium hydroxide ($\ce{NaOH}$) of $1~\text{M}$ to the desired pH.
-Furthermore, acetic acid at pH 3 was used for resin titration.
+Acetic acid at pH 3 was used for resin titration.
 Information on the chemicals used can be found in {numref}`materials`.

 ```{table} Materials used in characterization experiments